 Do I have to pay for my transportation?

 Worldpackers is a platform that connects hosts and travelers to facilitate exclusively collaborative experiences.
-All other related logistics are the sole responsibility of the traveler, such as airfare, local transportation, visas, health and/or travel insurance, and other big-picture details about your trip.
+All other related logistics are the sole responsibility of the traveler, such as plane tickets, local transportation, visas, health and/or travel insurance, and other big-picture details about your trip.

-We always recommend buying your plane tickets after confirming your trip on the platform.
+We always recommend buying your plane tickets after confirming your trip on the platform, okay? :)

 -